 25 mod 5 = 0, because 25 divides by 5 (five times), with 0 remaining.

 3 mod 2 = 1, because 3 divides by 2 (once), with 1 remaining.

-5 mod 2 = 1, because all odd numbers give a remainder of 1 when divided by 2.
+5 mod 2 = 1, because all odd numbers yield a remainder of 1 when divided by 2.

 Modular arithmetic and cryptography

-Modular arithmetic is the field of mathematics which concerns these types of operations, in which values "wrap around" (reset to zero) when they reach a modulus value.
-Modular arithmetic is extremely important in the field of cryptography, which encodes information using modulo operations that have a very large modulus.
+Modular arithmetic is the field of mathematics which concerns these types of operations, where values "wrap around" (reset to zero) when they reach a modulus value.
+Modular arithmetic is extremely important in the field of cryptography, which encodes information using modulo operations with a very large modulus.